Maples7/presentations/2022-8-efun-cabin-fever-reducer.md

 Note:
 I was born in a small county of Hunan province.
 It is located in the northernmost part of Hunan Province, adjacent to Hubei Province.
 As you can see, it's surrounded by many lakes and rivers in the area, which is pretty similar to Suzhou.
 The most famous ones are Dongting Lake and Yangtze River.

 I had a carefree and happy childhood.
-I studied in several different schools as my parents's job transfers and I made many friends in my schooldays.
+I studied in several different schools as my parents' job transfers and I made many friends in my schooldays.
 I didn't have to study too hard to get good grades in school.
 Till my middle school, I've become one of the best students in the small county.